leolani/cltl-combot/README.md

 or use [Homebrew](https://formulae.brew.sh/cask/docker). *Note* that you need to use the `--cask` option with Homebrew!

+#### Java

+To check if Java is installed on your system you can run

+    java --version

+in the command line.
+If this does not work, install Java, e.g. with

+    brew install openjdk

 #### Graph DB

 Some components use GraphDB, to install it register on their